-Windows 11 is great, but it's a very heavy operating system, not to mention the hardware requirements and a bunch of unnecessary apps.
+The Windows 11 they're great, but it's a very heavy operating system, not to mention the hardware requirements and a bunch of unnecessary apps.

-A simple and light Windows, like the tiny11 recently released (there's also a separate ARM64 version), is ideal, but installing such operating systems made by strangers carries risks and raises privacy concerns.
+A simple and light Windows, like the tiny11 recently released (there is also a separate version ARM64), is ideal, but installing such operating systems made by strangers carries risks and raises privacy concerns.

 Below we will see how you can do a debloated Windows 11 yourself.

-The developer behind the Tiny11 project has published a 15-minute video detailing every step of creating a Windows 11 light ISO.
-You can follow the video to create a similar installation media and then use it without fear of installation of the operating system.
+The developer behind the project tiny11 published a 15-minute video detailing every step of creating a Windows 11 light ISO.
+You can follow the video to create a similar installation media and then use it to install the operating system without fear.

 Note that uninstalling Windows 11 does not remove the activation feature, so you will need a valid license key before continuing.